What is Accounts Receivable Factoring?

 - Collection history of the business on its receivables;

 - Amount of Invoice Factoring assigned for factoring.

 - Type of Factoring-Recourse or Non-Recourse (Discussed in detail below).
 Non-recourse factoring required the Factor to take additional credit risk arising from uncollectible accounts receivables and hence leads to more factor fees.

 - Provides immediate cash flow to Business;

-- Helps business to focus on rendering value services as payment collection hassle is taken care by Factor in return for the Factor fees.
+- Helps business to focus on rendering value services as payment collection hassle is taken care of by Factor in return for the Factor fees.

-- In case of Non Recourse Factoring (discussed in detail below) the business is a guard from losses if any arising of Bad Debts (Uncollectible Accounts Receivable).
+- In the case of Non Recourse Factoring (discussed in detail below), the business is a guard from losses if any arising of Bad Debts (Uncollectible Accounts Receivable).

 Types of Accounts Receivable Factoring

 #1 – Recourse Factoring

 Under this Invoice Factoring arrangement, only early payment of invoices is provided by the accounts receivables factoring companies in return for Factor Fees to the business.
 In case any bad debt arises at a later date due to nonpayment of dues by the Customer resulting in a loss, the business will make it good for the accounts receivables factoring companies.
-In other words, the credit risk remains with the original business, and in the unlikely event of any loss arises business will make good any loss to the factor.
-Under this, the whole debt collection process is taken care of by the business itself, and factor is paid Factor fees (which is basically the interest for advancing money against invoice to the business from the date the advance was made to the date the business gives the factor the money).
+In other words, the credit risk remains with the original business, and in the unlikely event of any loss arises, the business will make good any loss to the factor.
+Under this, the whole debt collection process is taken care of by the business itself, and factor is paid Factor fees (which is the interest for advancing money against invoice to the business from the date the advance was made to the date the business gives the factor the money).

 Let’s understand the same as an accounts receivables factoring example: